Nugamoto/Nugamoto/README.md

 Before I started coding, I spent years improving manufacturing efficiency through real-world optimization – now I aim to do the same through clean, effective code.

----

-> _"Always curious, always improving — one line of code at a time."_